apache/incubator-retired-amaterasu/docs/docs/index.md

 ![Apache Amaterasu](images/amaterasu-logo-web.png)

-Apache Amaterasu is an open-source framework providing configuration management and deployment for Data pipelines.
+Apache Amaterasu is an open-source framework providing configuration management and deployment of containerized data pipelines.
 Amaterasu allows developers and data scientists to write, collaborate and easily deploy data pipelines to different cluster environments.
 Amaterasu allows them manage configuration and dependencies for different environments.

 ## Main concepts